How to Avoid Injury and Shin Splints When Jumping Rope

 2. Choose the Right Surface to Jump On

-We've built our Crossrope system to be extremely versatile so yo can use it on practically any surface.
+We’ve built our Crossrope system to be extremely versatile so you can use it on practically any surface.
 This portability is what makes jumping rope so much fun.

 But it’s important to understand how the surface you jump plays a role in injuries.

-Hard surfaces - like asphalt or concrete - generally put more stress on your joints than softer surfaces such as rubber or wooden flooring and often are the leading cause for shin splints.
+Hard surfaces – like asphalt or concrete – generally put more stress on your joints than softer surfaces such as rubber or wooden flooring and often are the leading cause of shin splints.

 To minimize your chances of injury and shin splints, we recommend that you jump on softer surfaces more frequently.
 This will place less stress on your joints and your ropes will last much longer as well.

 If you do find yourself consistently jumping on harder surfaces (like concrete or asphalt), we encourage you to keep your volume and intensity low (nothing high-impact) and look into getting yourself a good jump rope mat to jump on.

 If you need one, check out our Crossrope mat and turn any surface into a jumping surface.

 The surface you jump on matters.
 Stick to softer surfaces more often (like rubber or wood) as these surfaces will protect your joints and keep your ropes intact for longer.
 If you do jump on harder surfaces, make sure you keep your volume and impact low.